Pallet: Hazards

 Both wood and plastic pallets are possible fire hazards.
 In the US, the National Fire Protection Association requires that both types "shall be stored outside or in a detached structure" unless protected by fire sprinklers.

 Items made from pallet wood are likely to be durable and demonstrate good weather resistance due to these treatments.
 However, close contact with pallet wood or inhalation of dusts from sanding or sawing can be a source of exposure to pesticide and fungicide chemicals.
-It is likely that the January 2010 recall of Johnson and Johnson Tylenol and other drugs was due to their being stored on wooden pallets that had been treated with the fungicide/pesticide 2,4,6-tribromophenol.
+It is likely that the January 2010 recall of Johnson & Johnson Tylenol and other drugs was due to their being stored on wooden pallets that had been treated with the fungicide/pesticide 2,4,6-tribromophenol.
 This chemical can be degraded by molds to produce 2,4,6-tribromoanisole whose strong, musty odor caused consumers to complain.
 There is no acute or chronic health data on 2,4,6-tribromoanisole, but it is believed that the contaminated drugs caused nausea and other health effects in some people.